-Except as provided in Section 21099 of the Public Resources Code, would the project:

-- (a) Have a substantial adverse effect on a scenic vista? - (b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings, within a State scenic highway?
+Except as provided in Section 21099 of the Public Resources Code, would the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact (a) Have a substantial adverse effect on a scenic vista? \boxtimes (b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings, within a State scenic highway? \boxtimes